OliverHuston/SquishableQuest2024/README.md

 # SquishableQuest2024

 ## To do
-	- Display UI for remaing moves, attacks, stats, etc. for selected character
+	- stat display shows remaining moves, attacks, ranged attacks, & health
+	- add Enemy scriptable object for specialize statlines
 	- add enemy AI: move and attacks on turn, with different behavior mode presets and special enemy statlines (i.e. simplified armor bonuses, etc.); each enemy has a hero they are current targeting that is assigned at placement; characters moving out of range may allow enemy to change target
+	- Stat display shows special rules
 	- add equipment stats to attack calculations
 	- enemy death in combat
 	- deathblow for hero melee attacks